YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/path/nodes/root_schema_node.rst

         :param path: The path expression.
         :return: Vector of :cpp:class:`SchemaNode<SchemaNode>`  that satisfies the criterion.
-        :raises: :cpp:class:`YCPPPathError<YCPPPathError>` if the path expression in invalid, See error code for details.
+        :raises: :cpp:class:`YPathError<YPathError>` if the path expression in invalid, See error code for details.
-        :raises: :cpp:class:`YCPPInvalidArgumentError<YCPPInvalidArgumentError>` if the argument is invalid.
+        :raises: :cpp:class:`YInvalidArgumentError<YInvalidArgumentError>` if the argument is invalid.

     .. cpp:function:: virtual SchemaNode* get_parent() const noexcept